Tax Basics: How Will You File This Year?

 One final note – the IRS has information on their site about free tax assistance through the IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs for taxpayers who qualify.
 Check it out here.

-This article was originally published in 2019 and was last updated March of 2022 with information on filing for the 2021 tax year.
+This article was originally published in 2019 and was last updated March of 2023.